-- Constraint position number. - Number of objects selected by the -from/-through/-to command line options. - The coverage, expressed as a percentage, between the number of pins reached by the timing exception compared to the number of pins specified by the -from/-through/-to command line options.
+- Number of objects selected by the -from/-through/-to command line options. - The coverage, expressed as a percentage, between the number of pins reached by the timing exception compared to the number of pins specified by the -from/-through/-to command line options.

 Note: When cells objects are specified, Vivado tools expand the cells into valid pins objects.
-This cell-to-pin conversion tends to bring the coverage down because typically the timing exception only reaches a subset of pins.
+This cell-topin conversion tends to bring the coverage down because typically the timing exception only reaches a subset of pins.